Limitations for adaptive quantum state tomography in the presence of detector noise: Conclusion and outlook

-These findings constrain how useful adaptive strategies can be in practical state reconstruction tasks, since noise can never be entirely removed.
+These findings constrain how useful adaptive strategies can be in practical state reconstruction tasks, since noise can never be entirely removed on a hardware level.
 Nevertheless, we find that if the readout noise is low, a significant constant-factor improvement can be gained by using adaptive strategies.
 Our investigation focused solely on depolarizing noise, which is sufficiently general to cover most relevant cases \cite{Maciejewski2020, Smith2021, Cai2023}.
 However, it is possible that device-specific noise models might reveal methods capable of maintaining better asymptotic scaling despite having readout noise.
 It is still unclear whether these results extend to more general measurement strategies, such as collective measurements that use quantum communication \cite{Bagan2006B}.
 The next step would be to verify this property experimentally, as current adaptive experiments do not perform readout-error mitigation, allowing only the extraction of transient scaling \cite{Kravtsov2013,Struchalin2018, Struchalin2016}.
 It would be interesting to see if the implementation of noise-conscious measurement strategies would allow some recovery of the benefit of adaptive measurements \cite{IvanovaRohling2023}.
-Furthermore, it would be interesting to investigate whether it is possible to derive a direct connection between the Fisher-information adaptive strategy \cite{Bogdanov2009,Struchalin2018} and the Bayesian utility function approach \cite{Huszr2012, Struchalin2016}.
+Furthermore, it would be interesting to investigate whether it is possible to derive a direct connection between the Fisher information adaptive strategy \cite{Bogdanov2009,Struchalin2018} and the Bayesian utility function approach \cite{Huszr2012, Struchalin2016}.
 Another open question is the relationship between the transient scaling exponents and readout noise strength with increasing number of measurements.
+It would be interesting to investigate the dependence of the improvement factor on the detector noise strength and target state purity.
+Similar factor improvements are observed for mixed target states (Appendix ~\ref{app:mixed_target_states}), indicating that this is a general feature of adaptive measurement strategies for mixed states.
+A recent work \cite{xiao2025} introduced a unified framework for performing optimal adaptive measurement strategies for state, process, and detector tomography, with associated generalized infidelity metrics for process and detector tomography, with a different approach than Refs.~\cite{Bagan2006B, Struchalin2016}.
+It would be interesting to investigate whether a similar approach as the one presented in this manuscript would generalize to process and detector tomography in the unified framework of Ref.~\cite{xiao2025}.